michaelneale/webmachine-clickstart/README.md

 #  Webmachine clickstart

-This clickstart sets up a simple Hello World Webmachine app with continuous deployment running on CloudBees.
+This clickstart sets up a basic app with continuous deployment running on CloudBees.
 Webmachine, by basho, is a fantastically scalable web server which powers things like the Riak database.